-Join the ranger and help improve the park.
-Please wear suitable clothing for the weather and flat, grippy, shoes or trainers.
-Meet at Peel Park Base at the rear of Maxwell Building, down the ramp on the right.
-M5 4PD.
-Parking is available outside Salford Museum & Art Gallery (charge applies) or by the Meadows … ContinuedFind out more
+Join the ranger and wildlife expert David Winnard from Discover the Wild for this winter wildlife folklore walk.
+Please wear suitable clothing and flat grippy shoes or trainers.
+Meet at the Peel Park Base at the rear of Maxwell Building, down the ramp (M5 4PD).
+Parking is available outside Salford Museum and Art Gallery (Charge applies … ContinuedFind out more

 Sir Robert Peel was Prime Minister twice between 1834-1835 and 1841-1846.
 He is most famous for establishing the police force as we know it today.
 He also oversaw improvements in working conditions and this made him popular in the industrial towns of Lancashire.
 Peel Park was named after Sir Robert Peel and a statue was erected onsite in his honour following his death in 1850.